Gang of Çole: Gang activity

-Relations with Committee of Rescue and politics
+Relations with Committee of Salvation and politics

 The Gang of Çole became the main supporter of the Salvation Committee of Vlore, returning to the armed forces of the committee.
 Zani guaranteed the gathering Rescue Committee delegates from across the country, at their meeting on 28 March 1997.
 Also he was the bodyguard of Italian Prime Minister Romano Prodi during his visit to southern Albania in April 1997, after the Otranto tragedy.
 However the relationship between Zani and Albert Shyti, Chairman of the Committee of Salvation, were not good.

 On 19 April 1997, the Italian newspaper "Corriere della Sera" stated: "Zani is nothing.
 A member of the Committee, he works alone.
 You Italians give him more importance.
 I'm the only one who contends against Sali Berisha.
 I'm the leader!"
 Zani was supportive of the Socialist Party and an opponent of Berisha.
 He was the bodyguard of Skender Gjinushi during the campaign for the June 1997 elections.

 Head Police Commissariat of Vlora, "Milton Scimitar" set in the post by the Rescue Committee in March 1997, stated to the "Corriere della Sera" that: "In the South there are five bands.
 Zani's gang is an association that helps people get weapons.
 There are 12 people that do not cause problems.
 Zani is one of many compatriots."